 Home & garden

-In the current environment, our homes and garden frequently come up in conversation.
-A comment on a houseplant in the background of a Zoom call, a chat about blooming tulips in the garden, a freshly baked banana bread on Instagram – all these small occurrences lead to brand recommendations and new customers.
+In the current environment, our homes frequently come up in conversation.
+A comment on a wall print in the background of a Zoom call, a chat about houseplants, a freshly baked banana bread on Instagram – all these small occurrences lead to brand recommendations and new customers.

 Order volume and referral trends in the home & garden sector

-Order volume and referral trends in the health & fitness sector
+Order volume and referral trends in the fashion sector

 Food & drink